Our first ever UNESCO Water Conference

 The overwhelming message was one of collaboration.
 Countries need to work together to ensure water is a source of peace and that everyone has access to it.
 This is especially important for shared water sources such as the Congo river.
 Peace must be at the heart of policies in designing water management systems.
 At WaterHarvest, all our programmes involve working with communities, to understand how best to utilise their water resources and how to conserve the water they do have.
 We have programmes in primary schools teaching children about sanitation and using water carefully, through the use of games such as snakes and ladders.
 In our underground water tank programmes, we emphasise how clean water should not be used for washing; it should be conserved for drinking and cooking.
 In our agriculture projects, we focus on water use efficiency to ensure maximum crop production.
 Whilst the target to achieve SDG 6 by 2030 is looking very unlikely, seeing so many intelligent, committed people from all over the world come together, gave confidence that progress will be made.

-This week’s blog was written by Nicola Floyd.
+This week’s blog was written by Nicola Floyd 17th May 2019.

 About Nicola: Nicola is WaterHarvest’s CEO.
 She is lives in Wiltshire in the UK.
 Prior to working in the development sector, she worked in investment banking in Hong Kong, New York, Bangkok and London.